Françoise Sullivan: Career

 In the late 1950s, Sullivan turned to sculpture under the guidance of Armand Vaillancourt and learned welding at École des arts et métiers in Lachine, Québec.
-Her work was soon recognized as some of the most important modern sculpture in Québec.
+Her work was soon recognized as some of the most important modern sculpture in Quebec.
 In 1960, she took a three-month course in sculpture with Louis Archambault at the École des beaux-arts de Montréal where she learned how to work with wood, iron, and plaster.
 In 1967, Sullivan received multiple commissions for monumental public sculpture.
 One, Callooh Callay, was installed on the fairgrounds of Expo 67, and the other, Aeris Ludus, was exhibited as part of Sculpture '67 at Nathan Phillips Square.
 In the late 1960s, Sullivan and Ewen experimented with plexiglass.
 In 1976, the couple collaborated with the sculptor David Moore on a work for the infamous Corridart exhibit.
 The work, Legend of Artists, used a series of vitrines and didactic panels to illuminate the rich history of art and artists' lives in the city.
 When Jean Drapeau ordered Corridart dismantled, Sullivan was one of the twelve artists who sued the city, a case that took twelve years to win.

 During the 1980s, Sullivan returned to painting.
 Between 1982 and 1994, she produced several series, which are regarded as the culmination of her work in this medium.
 These series include the Cretan Cycle (1983–85), the Hommages (2002-03), and the Tondos (1980s).
 In 1997, she completed Montagnes (Mountains), a granite wall located in the main lobby of President Kennedy Pavilion of Université du Québec à Montréal.
 Montagnes is the only permanently installed Sullivan sculpture.
 In 2000, UQAM awarded her an honorary doctorate.
 Since 1997, Sullivan has taught painting at Concordia University.
 In 2001, she was appointed a Member of the Order of Canada and the Musée d'art contemporain de Montréal held a retrospective of her work.